-This Tips for Parents article is from a seminar hosted by Dr. Deirdre Lovecky, whoe provides an excellent starting point for the parent or professional gathering data about peer relations.
+This Tips for Parents article is from a seminar hosted by Dr. Deirdre Lovecky, who provides an excellent starting point for parents or professionals gathering data about peer relations.

 A Davidson Institute Family Consultant conducted a seminar for parents on the subject of peer relations and the profoundly gifted child.
 The following is a synthesis of information provided to parents from this facilitated discussion group.

 - Alone Time.
 A study was conducted on students who took the ACT.
 Students who scored in the top 5% were compared to the other test takers, and it was found that the students who scored in the top 5% needed more time to themselves than students who scored lower on the test.
 Highly intelligent students need some time and space where they can relax with their own thoughts.
 Too much stimulation can cause problems with the child.
 To help facilitate this time, watch your child's patterns to see when he/she needs some space and give it to him/her.
 It is also important to let your child know that it is okay to need this time, and they can ask for it.

 - People have friends for different purposes.
 People have many differences when it comes to interests, intellect, etc. We may be attracted to different people for different reasons, and that is okay.
 We can have friends who we like to play games with, friends we like to discuss books with, and possibly friends who we go to the movies with.
 These are all examples of different friends we can have.
 It is good to have friends for different reasons and to enjoy the uniqueness of each friendship.

 - Help facilitate connections for your child with others of similar interests.
 Facilitate ways for your child to meet friends of different backgrounds and interests.
 For example, summer camps, sports teams, after school or homeschool clubs, magic cards, etc.